Skip to main content

 The three upper floors of the property provide adaptable space that includes three large double bedrooms and a single bedroom all served by a house bathroom.
 Two bedrooms enjoy wonderful views through a pair of windows across to the church and marketplace.
 Bedroom 3 spans the entire top floor and comes with a good roof height and exposed roof trusses.
 There are two window seats and an exceptional south west outlook across rooftops to Helmsley Castle and surrounding woodland.

-The cobbled area sweeps around to the landscaped garden at the end of which lies the single garage.
-The garage is detached, has power and light, a side door and up & over garage doors; there is a parking space for a car in front of the garage and at the side.
+The single garage is detached, has power and light, a side door and up & over garage doors; there is a parking space for a car in front of the garage and at the side.
 Duncombe Park Estate have adopted this rear access lane.

 Environs - Thirsk/A19 14 miles, Malton 15 miles, A1(M) 21 miles, York 22 miles, Scarborough 30 miles